 STOP School Violence

 The goal of the STOP School Violence Program is to improve school security by providing students and teachers with the tools they need to recognize, respond quickly to, and help prevent acts of violence.
-Objectives for Training: a) To provide training to teachers and education to students with the intent to prevent student violence against others and self and/or b) to provide specialized training for school officials in responding to mental health crises.
-Objectives for school threat assessment and crisis intervention teams: a) To increase school safety by conducting school threat assessments and b) developing intervention teams designed to identify school violence risks and implement strategies to mitigate those risks.
-Objective for anonymous reporting: To implement a technology solution such as an anonymous reporting technology that can be implemented as a smartphone APP, a hotline, or a website in the applicant?s geographic area designed to provide a way for students, teachers, faculty, and community members to anonymously identify school violence threats.
+Objective for Training: Train school personnel and educate students on preventing student violence against others and themselves.
+This can also include any program shown to improve school climate, including anti-bullying training, as well as specialized training for school officials to respond to mental health crises.
+Objective for school threat assessment and crisis intervention teams: To increase school safety by developing and implementing threat assessment and/or intervention teams to identify school violence risks and implement strategies to mitigate those risks.
+Objective for technology solutions: To implement a technology solution, such as an anonymous reporting technology that can be implemented as a smartphone APP, a hotline, or a website in the applicants geographic area designed to provide a way for students, teachers, faculty, and community members to anonymously identify school violence threats, or other technology solutions that will improve school safety.
+Performance Measure 1: Number of school staff trained; and, Performance Measure 2: Number of technology solutions implemented (including anonymous reporting systems [apps] and/or emergency personnel communication systems, etc.)

 General information about this opportunity